RyZum/battle_for_eden/rules.md

 ## Setup

-Each player choses a civilization and a color.
+Each player chooses a civilization and a color.
 Players must then determine a first player in any way they choose.

-Each player receives 1 tile of each of the 7 colors (including black), which they shuffle and place as a face-down pile in front of them.
+Each player receives 1 tile of each of the 7 colors (including black), which they shuffle and place face-down in front of them.
-In addition to those tiles, each player receives a tile of the color they chose, as well as the portal tile of their color, which they both place face-up in front of them.
+In addition to those tiles, each player receives a tile of the color they choose, as well as the portal tile of their color, which they both place face-up in front of them.

 The Heart of Eden tile is then placed at the center of the table.
 It is the map's first tile, and it's now time to add the rest!

 ## Building the map